-communicational cohesion - a module with this characteristic contains functions that produce output for, or use output from, other functions within the module.
+See "cohesion".

 An example of a communicationally cohesive module is an access check module that includes mandatory, discretionary, and capability checks.

-complexity - this is a measure of how difficult software is to understand, and thus to analyse, test, and maintain.
+complexity - measure of how difficult software is to understand, and thus to analyse, test, and maintain

 Reducing complexity is the ultimate goal for using modular decomposition, layering and minimisation.
 Controlling coupling and cohesion contributes significantly to this goal.